HGmin1159/HGmin1159.github.io/_posts/2021-09-15-quantum6_eng.md

 #### A.  Importing Qiskit

- To import qiskit, we need to type following command.
+ To import qiskit, we need to type the following command.

 ```
 from qiskit import QuantumCircuit, execute, Aer